 There are two deadline dates for submission each year: the third Friday in November and the third Friday in May.
 Submissions can be accepted at any time but will be held until the next verification round unless in exceptional circumstances.

-A verification team will meet after each deadline to look at submissions, check that the criteria are met and grant the award at the appropriate level.
+A verification team will meet after each deadline to look at submissions, check that the criteria are met and grant the award as appropriate.
 Success criteria and full details of the verification process are in Appendix E.